Conserved active information: Introduction

+Information theory imposes and is subject to highly consequential limitations.
+Among the most striking is its self-imposed focus on averages (entropy, Kullback-Leibler divergence, mutual information, etc.).
+However, this approach is unsatisfactory when highly relevant and informative events are under consideration.
+For these events, informational averages underestimate the amount of information required to produce them.
+For instance, inspired by the small number of amino acid sequences that encode proteins, Nobel laureate Jack Szostak and collaborators defined functional configurations in a vast combinatorial space, as the sequences that achieve a minimal ``specified degree of function'' \cite{HazenEtAl2007, Szostak2003}.
+Other examples of relevant and informative events include, but are not limited to, the origin of the universe \cite{BarnesLewis2020, Luminet2024}, cosmological singularities \cite{HawkingPenrose1970, Penrose2004}, life-permitting intervals in cosmological fine-tuning \cite{Davies2008, LewisBarnes2016, Rees2000}, major evolutionary transitions \cite{Carter1983, Noble2017}, and targets in computational search problems \cite{MarksDembskiEwert2017}.
+Therefore, information theory needs to consider techniques based on local events and unaveraged measures that can inform scientific discovery.

+In this paper, we introduce {\bf conserved active information} (CAI).
+CAI is based on {\bf active information} (AIN), which was proposed to quantify the information required to reach a target in a search problem \cite{DembskiMarks2009b}.
+The concept can be readily extended beyond search spaces to any probability space (Section II).
+We prove that CAI partitions systems with positive AIN into reducible and emergent regimes, where the latter renders it impossible to regard AIN as merely a redistribution of the system's available information, forcing us to see a system as open (Section III).
+Among others, this finding induces a very natural definition of {\it emergence} as a specification whose AIN is beyond the given threshold, thus removing the laxity with which the word is used in the literature \cite{Levin2025}.

 The paper is structured as follows: Section II defines active information and examines its key properties.
-Section III introduces conserved active information, presents results demonstrating its properties, and illustrates its importance with examples.
-In Section IV, we conclude with a discussion about the relevance of conserved active information.
+Section III introduces CAI, presents results that demonstrate its properties, and illustrates its importance with examples.
+In Section IV, we conclude with a discussion of the relevance of CAI and some open problems.